creiche/confluent-go/pkg/README.md

 Contains all data type definitions and interfaces for Confluent resources.
 These types are used throughout the client.

 ### `client/`
-Contains the core client implementation that wraps the Confluent CLI.
+Contains the core REST client implementation for Confluent APIs.
 This is the entry point for all operations.

 ### `resources/`
 Contains resource-specific managers for different Confluent resource types: